 UK corporate compliance in 2026: What should be on your agenda

-Tuesday 20 January, 12pm UK | Corporate governance risk are entering a new phase.
-The failure to prevent fraud offence is now in force, existing failure to prevent bribery and tax evasion rules are seeing additional enforcement, and the forthcoming Crime and Policing Bill is set to expand both corporate and senior manager liability for a much wider range of criminal offences.
+Tuesday, 20th January | Corporate governance risks entered a new phase in 2026.
+The failure to prevent fraud offence is now in force, existing failure to prevent bribery and tax evasion rules are seeing increased enforcement, and the forthcoming Crime and Policing Bill is set to expand both corporate and senior manager liability for a much wider range of criminal offences.

-What this webinar will cover
+What this webinar covered:

 • Failure to prevent fraud, bribery and tax evasion: scope, enforcement trends and what “adequate procedures” look like in 2026